Jacob974/helecopter-attack/README.md

 This is a game where you control a helecopter and your job is to take out an enemy base.
 You win if you destroy all the buildings and escape safely.
 You loose if your helecopter gets destroyed

 ## How to play
-* Use the arrow kets to move the helecopter around
+* Use the WASD kets to move the helecopter around
-* Hold down the mouse and point to fire the gun
+* Hold down the left mouse button and point to fire the gun
 * Use the space bar to drop your bomb
+* Use the arrow keys to scale the game up or down
 * The gun can be used to gradually destroy a building or instantly kill a soldier
 * The bomb can be used to instantly destroy a building or kill a group of soldiers